Milos Accommodation – Where To Stay In Milos

 Photo Credit: Milos Breeze Hotel

 The Breeze Boutique Hotel provides some of Pollonia’s best sea views.
-The hotel’s complex of buildings is situated in a tranquil setting on a hill and provides lodging in a fully Cycladic environment.
-The Breeze Boutique Hotel has rooms and suites that may sleep two to four people, and some have private pools.
-They are very beautifully furnished and have a contemporary look influenced by classic Cycladic architecture.
+The hotel’s complex of buildings is situated in a tranquil setting on a hill and includes lodging in a fully Cycladic environment.

 Among the amenities provided are a parking space, a garden, a pool, a breakfast room with sunbeds, and a luggage room.
 Various services are offered, including room service, daily housekeeping, private transfers, vehicle rentals, and beauty treatments (upon request).